DECORATIONS DURING HOLIDAY SEASONS

 THE OFFICIANT – The Presiding Minister is responsible for all components of the service.

-MUSIC – According to Central Christian Church policy, the organist of Central Christian Church coordinates all music for weddings using musicians.
-It is also Church policy that all music played after the seating of the family should be sacred, and live (no recorded trax).
-This policy does leave room for secular/sentimental music in the Pre-Ceremony time/seating of the guests.
-The term “sacred” is broad and takes on a variety of styles and context.
+MUSIC – According to Central Christian Church policy, the Pianist/Organist of Central Christian Church coordinates all music for weddings using musicians.
+It is also Church policy that all music played, after the entrance of the Bride, should be appropriate for a Wedding Worship Service in a Church Sanctuary, and “live” (no recorded music trax or accompaniment trax).
+This policy does leave room for secular/sentimental music in the Pre-Ceremony time/seating of the guests and parents.
+The term “appropriate” is broad and takes on a variety of styles and contexts.

 An appointment with the staff organist should be made 2 months in advance for THE COUPLE.
 The organist can provide a variety of music selections to choose from, help find and secure soloists, arrange for music rehearsals, etc. The Organist’s responsibilities include (but are not limited to) meeting with the Wedding Couple to assist in music selection, playing for the rehearsal (up to one hour), playing Pre-Ceremony music (20-30 minutes), playing for the ceremony, accompanying soloists, playing Post-Ceremony music as the guests depart.